 Troubleshooting the Apple Watch

-Anyway, as you likely know, one of the benefits of the Bike Plus is that it pairs with the Apple Watch.
+One of the benefits of the Bike Plus is that it pairs with the Apple Watch.
 However, I do not own an Apple Watch.
 Maybe it’s time to upgrade and get one?

 As far as troubleshooting the Apple Watch, I would start with the Apple Watch FAQs page on the Peloton website.